 - HIV-negative partners can protect themselves with pre-exposure prophylaxis.

-Now, mixed-status couples (also known as serodiscordant couples) can enjoy satisfying sexual relationships and even conceive children with minimal risk.
-But HIV remains an incurable, stigmatized disease.
-Serodiscordant couples still need to be smart about sex and talk about it.
+The idea of a sexual relationship with someone who was HIV-positive was often considered off-limits in the early days of the AIDS epidemic.
+Now mixed-status couples, also known as serodiscordant couples, can enjoy satisfying sexual relationships and even conceive children with minimal risk of transmitting the disease.
+But HIV remains an incurable disease.
+Serodiscordant couples still need to make smart decisions about sex.

 The study looked at more than 1,700 couples, most married and heterosexual.
 Almost all of the couples reported using condoms during sex and all received counseling.
-Infection risk was reduced by 96 percent among those couples who began ART early.
+Infection risk was reduced by 96 percent among the couples who began ART early.

 Serodiscordant couples who want to have children have many options available for safe conception and delivery.

 Heterosexual couples who want to have a baby via sexual intercourse can take precautions to reduce risks.
 Consult your doctor to explore your options.

 A partner with HIV may be on ART and have a partner who is HIV-negative and takes PrEP.
 Risk for HIV transmission remains low in this situation, even without a condom.
 But sex without a condom needs to be rare and should only occur during times of peak fertility.
 And both partners need to be on the proper medication.

 The chances for HIV transmission from a mother to her baby is greatly reduced if the mother is on ART before and during conception and delivery.
 Risk is further reduced when the baby is delivered by cesarean birth and the mother avoids breast-feeding.
 Combined, all of these measures result in a significantly reduced chance of having a baby who is HIV-positive.